-“I wouldn’t be so sure, Jeff, it’s not over until the fat lady sings, the Lakers can still turn the game around.”
+Example: The Pistons were in the lead, so Jeff believed they were going to win the game.
+However, his friend said: “I wouldn’t be so sure of that.
+It’s not over until the fat lady sings.
+The Lakers can still turn the game around.”

-(In the example above, Jeff assumes that the Pistons will win the game, but that outcome is not guaranteed because there’s still enough time left in the game for things to change.
-Thus Jeff’s friend uses this expression to essentially say “it’s not over yet.”)
+(In this example, Jeff assumes that the Pistons will win, but that outcome is not guaranteed.
+There’s still enough time left in the game for things to change.
+Thus, his friend was basically saying “it’s not over yet.”)

 Origin Of “It Ain’t Over Till The Fat Lady Sings”

-It looks like this phrase originated sometime in the late 20th century.
+The phrase “it’s not over till the fat lady sings” has a connection to opera.
 It’s first recorded use is believed to be from Ralph Carpenter in the Dallas Morning News, March 1976.
-In this newspaper, the phrase was used in relation to sports.
-To give some context for the following quote, there was a basketball game being played and the score was tied.
+To give some context for the following quote, a basketball game was being played and the score was tied.
 Commenting on the game, Carpenter stated:

 “The opera ain’t over until the fat lady sings.”

-The first recording of this phrase only dates back to the year 1976, so it does not appear to be very old.
+Since the first recording of this phrase only dates back to the year 1976, it’s origin does not appear to be very old.

 The “Fat Lady” Who Sings

-Of note, some people have said that being fatter makes it easier to sing.
-The reason is because having extra weight makes it easier for a person to control their diaphragm.
-Whether that is true or not, well, I’m no expert on the subject, but I did find that to be interesting.
+No, despite the stereotypical imagery that may come to some people’s mind, opera singers come in all shapes and sizes.
+Do they tend to be more on the heavier side?
+Maybe.
+I’ve heard some people say that being overweight makes it easier to sing.
+According to them, having extra weight makes it easier for a person to control their diaphragm.
+Whether that is true or not, well, I’m no expert on the subject.

 Tip: Use the menu at the top to find the meaning of hundreds of phrases and sayings.